Westcott House, Cambridge: History

 Westcott House began its life in 1881 as the Cambridge Clergy Training School.
 Brooke Foss Westcott, the then Regius Professor of Divinity at the University of Cambridge, was its first president.
 He later became the Bishop of Durham.
 A pioneering and respected New Testament scholar himself, the school was the product of Westcott's own passionate concern to raise the standard of clergy education and to equip clergy to meet the challenges of parish ministry.
 Westcott was also exercised by the way in which the Church of England was increasingly dominated by parties and factions.
 Westcott himself eschewed any party affiliation.
-The college has often been associated with a "Liberal Catholic" ethos, although its essential charism embraces the breadth of the Church of England and the wider church: 'As a scholar, educator, priest and prophet, Westcott's legacy to the Church of England challenges sectarianism, ignorance, complacency and empty faith.
+The college has often been associated with a Liberal Catholic ethos, although its essential charism embraces the breadth of the Church of England and the wider church: 'As a scholar, educator, priest and prophet, Westcott's legacy to the Church of England challenges sectarianism, ignorance, complacency and empty faith.
 This is the spirit which Westcott House seeks to honour today, drawing students from all backgrounds to prepare them for ministry in this historic centre of Christian learning'.

 In response to the Faith in the City report, published in 1985, the college has retained a firm commitment to develop expertise and capacity in the field of urban ministry and mission.
 Through its partnership with the Diocese of Manchester, the college has pioneered patterns of context-based learning and innovative approaches to contextual theology for over twenty years.
 These approaches have been widely imitated and developed by other theological education institutions.
 The college has also developed a programme for continuing ministerial development through the Westcott Foundation.

-The college provides training pathways in conjunction with the University of Cambridge and the Common Awards (validated by Durham University).
-It describes itself as "the home of a diverse, inclusive and international community of people who share a vision of ministry to all society".
+The college provides training pathways in conjunction with the University of Cambridge and the Common Awards (validated by Durham University), as well as opportunities for independent study for undergraduate and postgraduate degrees through the wider Cambridge Theological Federation and Anglia Ruskin University.
+Westcott House describes itself as "the home of a diverse, inclusive and international community of people who share a vision of ministry to all society".
 Drawing on the inspiration of B. F. Westcott and others, its ethos is expressed in a rule of life which was adopted in 2014.